 The Center for Molecular Medicine sponsors scientific cores for use by researchers at the University of Kentucky and elsewhere.
 These cores include a Protein core providing services for the production and characterization of proteins as well as the production of single chain antibodies (nanobodies), a Microscopy core providing training and consultation for students, staff and faculty in the use of our microscopes, an Organic Synthesis core synthesizing small molecules not commercially available, and a Genetic Technologies core producing recombinant virus, and other molecular biological reagents.
-These cores, sponsored in part by a Center Of Biological Research Excellence grant, through the National Institute of General Medicine, provide low-cost services to facilitate the research of its users.
-For University of Kentucky faculty, the core services charges are further reduced through supplementation.
+These cores provide low-cost services to facilitate the research of its users.

 Genetic Technologies: Michael Mendenhall

 The Advanced Genetic Technologies Core provides a range of services related to the manipulation and delivery of nucleic acids to biological systems.
 Services include but are not limited to: Production and titering of recombinant viral vectors, subcloning, tagging of open reading frames, development of plasmids and/or RNAs for CRISPR/Cas manipulation, piggyBac transposon delivery systems, real-time PCR analysis, recombineering, in vitro transcription

 Organic Synthesis: David Watt